FrantisekSilhan/SecurePass-Generator/README.md

 # SecurePass Generator

+This entire repository, including the repository name, description, README, and code, is completely generated using ChatGPT.

 Generate strong and unique passwords effortlessly with SecurePass Generator.
 A secure tool using domain-specific inputs and a master passphrase, inspired by Guerrilla Mail's Password Generator.

 ## How to Use